Home Compare PH vs TOM.OL

 Profitability

-Parker-Hannifin Corporation ranks near the top of the group on profitability; Tomra Systems ASA sits in the weaker half.
+Parker-Hannifin Corporation sits in the stronger part of the group on profitability, while Tomra Systems ASA is closer to mid-pack.

 Profitability — Dominant Gap